Web App Cost Estimation: 4 Methods Compared (2026)

 Analogous estimation means anchoring on what similar projects cost.
 It is how everyone starts, and it is fine — as long as you treat the output as a range, not a number.

-2026 anchors from my project data:
+2026 anchors from our project data:

 | Web App Type | Freelancer / Small Team | Agency |